E-commerce

 Manual merchandising

-Pin product references at the top of the list for a campaign: “boost” tools without breaking default sorting rules.
+Pin references to the top of the list for a campaign: 'boost' tools without breaking the default sorting rules.

 Dynamic rules

-Collections updated by tags or metadata: useful, but to be tested to avoid accidentally including clearance items.
+Collections updated by tags or metadata: useful, but should be tested to avoid accidentally including end-of-line items.

 Seasonality

-“Summer” or “back-to-school” collections: plan ramp-up and ramp-down so as not to index empty pages out of season.
+Collections 'summer' or 'back to school': plan ramp-up and wind-down so as not to index emptiness out of season.

 Cognitive navigation

-Too many tree levels overwhelm the user; user testing often reveals supplier labels that are not very meaningful for the general public.
+Too many levels in the hierarchy overwhelms the user; user tests often reveal supplier labels that are not very meaningful to the general public.

 Editorial collections

-The titles must be human-readable and carry keywords without stuffing.
-Short descriptions are used for listings; long ones detail benefits and uses.
-Media (photos, 360 videos, PDF manuals) reduce returns for “not as expected.”
+Titles must be human-readable and keyword-rich without stuffing.
+Short descriptions serve lists; long ones detail benefits and uses.
+Media (photos, 360 videos, PDF manuals) reduce returns « not as expected ».

 Editorial hierarchy

-Brand tone, product vocabulary, prohibition of unproven superlatives: shared writing guidelines.
+Brand tone, product vocabulary, ban on unproven superlatives: shared editorial guide.

 Reviews and UGC

-Moderation, customer photos: conversion impact but a requirement for traceability and compliance.
+Moderation, customer photos: impact conversion but require traceability and compliance.

 Rich snippets